ChristineWangcy/ChristineWangcy/README.md

 ### Hi there 👋
-- 🔭 I’m a passionate data scientist and data analyst
+- 🔭 I’m a passionate data scientist / machine learning engineer!
 - 🌱 I want to learn more about improving machine learning models
 - 💬 Ask me about how to analyze data and create features for modeling to predict market price change
 - 📫 How to reach me: https://www.linkedin.com/in/chrisinecy/